-You can relieve your stress by spending at least twice in a month in a spa where all your external pressure gets released or if the budget’s a concern try and spend time on a hobby or interest you have that allows your mind to relax.
+You can relieve your stress by spending at least twice a month in a spa where all your external pressure gets released, or if the budget’s a concern, try and spend time on a hobby or interest you have that allows your mind to relax.

 Taking charge of your emotions

 There is no immediate fix for your struggling hormones; they are going to explode without your consent.